rehanzo/dyn-wall-rs/README.md

 The images used in the gif above are from the collection [Lakeside by Louis Coyle](https://dynamicwallpaper.club/wallpaper/jculsb683ok).

 ## Introduction
-The aim of dyn-wall-rs is to provide users with a very simple and easy way to implement a dynamic wallpaper, as well as a dynamic lockscreen, for their system.
+The aim of dyn-wall-rs is to provide users with a very simple and easy way to implement a dynamic wallpaper, as well as the setup of related things, such as the implementation of a dynamic lockscreen.

 ## Installation